-Program Source Uses of Funds Ехре cted Amou nt Available Ye ear 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ CDBG public - federal Acquisition Admin and Planning Economic Development Housing Public Improvements Prior year resources represent funds that were not expended prior to the end of 2019 grant year.
-Public Services 400,000 0 615,444 1,015,444 1,600,000
+Program Source Uses of Funds Exped ted Amoun t Available Ye ar 1 Expected Narrative Description

+of Funds Annual Program Prior Year Total: Amount

+Allocation: Income: Resources: \$ Available

+\$ \$ \$ Remainder

+of ConPlan

+\$

+CDBG public - Acquisition • Prior year resources represent funds that

+federal Admin and are not currently obligated to

+Planning programmed projects and were not

+Economic expended prior to the end of 2019 grant

+Development year.

+Housing

+Public

+Improvements

+Public Services 462,133 0 234,615 696,748 1,600,000

-Program Source Uses of Funds Ехре cted Amour nt Available Ye ar 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ General public - Public Services The City of DeKalb provides an Fund local additional \$150,000 in General 150,000 0 0 150,000 600,000 Revenue Funds for Public Services.
-Tax public - Housing The City provides \$50,000 in TIF Increment local Other Funds to be used the rehabilitation Financing of owner-occupied homes in the TIF 50,000 0 0 50,000 0 District.
-TIF #1 closes in 2020.
+Program Source Uses of Funds Expec ted Amoun t Available Ye ar 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ General public - Public Services The City of DeKalb provides an additional Fund local \$150,000 in General Revenue Funds for 150,000 0 0 150,000 600,000 Public Services.
+Tax public - Housing The City provides \$50,000 in TIF Funds to Increment local Other be used the rehabilitation of owner- Financing occupied homes in the TIF District.
+TIF #1 50,000 0 0 50,000 0 closes in 2020.
+Other public - Admin and The City will receive CDBG-CV funds to federal Planning address community needs that are a Public result of the coronavirus.
+Funds will be Improvements used to support Public Services and other Other projects that address the needs of LMI 544,324 0 0 544,324 0 populations impacted by the virus.